mariano/pyfire/README.markdown

 The goal of this package is to provide an easy to use implementation of the [Campfire API] [api] in Python.

+## INSTALLATION ##

+### Requirements ###

+Pyfire requires Chris AtLee's poster package to be installed.

+1. Download the latest package from http://atlee.ca/software/poster/#download
+2. Unzip the downloaded file, and run the following command from within the created directory:

+	$ python setup.py install

+### Installing ###

+1. Uncompress the pyfire package file.
+2. Unzip the downloaded file, and run the following command from within the created directory:

+	$ python setup.py install

 ## Usage Examples ##

 ### Sending a message to a room ###